awslabs/live-streaming-with-automated-multi-language-subtitling/README.md

 Under the outputs of the CloudFormation template get the MediaPackage endpoint to view the channel.

 <b> After starting the MediaLive Channel and it has been playing for a minute check out your live stream here.
-Paste the URL ending in m3u8 from the outputs in CloudFormation into this demo player page. </b>
+Paste the HLS endpoint URL ending in m3u8 from the outputs in CloudFormation into this demo player page. </b>

 [Video JS HLS Demo Player](https://videojs.github.io/videojs-contrib-hls/)